-Brenda Cordova leads the Mexico law practice for Braumiller Law Group, PLLC.
-She has been involved in Mexican Customs and trade matters since 1994.
+Brenda leads the Mexico practice of Braumiller Law Group, PLLC.

 Notable achievements include the following: